twfksh/zsh-ssh-agent/README.md

 # zsh-ssh-agent

-An utility plugin for managing `ssh-agent` in `zsh`.
+A bloat free utility plugin for managing `ssh-agent` in `zsh`.
 This plugin automatically starts and manages `ssh-agent` whenever a new ternimal session starts.
 After running `zsh-ssh-agent`, you only need to `ssh-add` your keys once.
 The plugin will handle the rest.

 ## Usage